-The 2020 Census will provide a snapshot of our nation—our population, where we're living, and so much more.
+The 2020 Census will provide a snapshot of our nation—who we are, where we live, and so much more.

-The census also collects data that are valuable for businesses, which rely on census results to help make decisions such as where to open new stores, where to expand operations, and which products and services to sell.
+Business owners rely on census results to make decisions, such as where to open new stores, restaurants, factories, and offices; where to expand operations; where to recruit employees; and which products and services to offer.